China's industrial firms post steepest fall in profits in a decade

-Profits earned by Chinese industrial firms in the first two months dropped 38.3% from a year earlier to 410.7 billion yuan ($58.15 billion), worsening from a 6.3% fall seen in December last year, the National Bureau of Statistics (NBS) data showed.
+Profits earned by Chinese industrial firms in the first two months dropped 38.3% from a year earlier to 410.7 billion yuan (47.63 billion pounds), worsening from a 6.3% fall seen in December last year, the National Bureau of Statistics (NBS) data showed.
 It marked the steepest decline in data going back to 2010.

 The reading combines the results for January and February to exclude distortions caused by the week-long Lunar New Year.